KhartesViewer/scroll2zarr/README.md

 ### What is OME-Zarr?

-Zarr is a file format that facilitates efficient access to huge data sets.
+Zarr is a file format that facilitates efficient access to huge data sets stored in zarr data volumes.

-The zarr format also allows the creation of groups of zarr data stores, and it supports metadata files.
+The zarr format also specifies how to store hierarchical sets ("groups") of zarr data volumes, and it supports metadata files.

-OME-Zarr is a layer on top of zarr that allows multi-resolution data sets to be stored and accessed in a standardized way.
+OME-Zarr is a layer on top of zarr that allows multi-resolution data volumes to be stored and accessed in a standardized way.
 OME-Zarr does this by
-specifying a convention for structuring zarr groups and metadata.
+specifying a convention for structuring the zarr groups and metadata that hold these data volumes.

 The zarr-python
 library provides an API that allows the programmer to easily